ajd213/hypercubes/README.md

 ## Using the module: an example calculation

 In the directory analysis/, we include a file distributions.py, which contains functions for analysing cluster sizes and saving/loading data.
+When analysing the data, be sure to import this file.

 ### Getting cluster sizes